pwojnowski/pwojnowski.github.io/_posts/2017-07-21-caesar-cipher-in-java.md

 ---

 One of the simplest cryptographic algorithms is **Caesar cipher**.
-It's not really secure, but sometimes you may encounter it in some exercises or crackmes.
+Maybe it's not really secure, but shows how the synchronous ciphers work.

 <!--more-->